fkie/multimaster_fkie/README.md

 # FKIE multimaster for ROS

-The ROS stack of *multimaster_fkie* offers a complete solution for using ROS with multicores.
+The ROS stack of *fkie_multimaster* offers a complete solution for using ROS with multicores.
 In addition, Node Manager with a daemon provide a GUI-based management environment that is very useful to manage ROS-launch configurations and control running nodes, also in a single-core system.

 ![multimaster overview](multimaster_overview.png)